-If you've picked up a Nintendo Switch or Switch Lite recently and downloaded any games from the Nintendo eShop, it's highly likely that you'll be running out of internal storage space soon.
-Indeed, storage space is one of Switch's weaknesses, and the fact that there are so many amazing games coming to Nintendo eShop makes this an issue that's only getting worse.
+If you've picked up a Nintendo Switch, Switch Lite or Switch OLED recently and downloaded any games from the Nintendo eShop, it's highly likely that you'll be running out of internal storage space soon.
+Indeed, storage space is one of Switch's weaknesses, and the fact that there are so many amazing digital-only games coming to Nintendo eShop makes this an issue that's only getting worse.

-Both the standard Switch and Switch Lite come with just 32GB of internal storage space, of which only 25GB is actually accessible by the end-user.
-That's such a small amount of space that certain games like NBA 2K20 won't even fit on the console.
-Even if you buy your Switch games physically, the many downloadable patches and updates you'll have to install will inevitably mean you'll have to expand your storage.
+Both the standard Switch and Switch Lite come with just 32GB of internal storage space, of which only 25GB is actually accessible by the end-user, and even the expanded 64GB of internal storage in the Switch OLED Model won't stretch far when it comes to the biggest Switch titles.
+Unfortunately, certain games (like NBA 2K21, for example) simply won't fit on the standard console, and even if you buy your Switch games physically, the many downloadable patches and updates you'll have to install mean you'll inevitably have to expand your storage.
 And don't get us started on the practice of publishers putting out a 'physical' version of a game which turns out to be a code in a box!
 For every game like The Witcher 3 which contains the entire game (minus patches) on the cartridge, there are others like the Resident Evil Collections that require sizeable additional downloads.
 Tsk.

 Below, we've rounded up all of the best Micro SD card deals you can get right now at the cheapest prices.
 The costs are steadily creeping down, so you might be surprised at how much bang you can get for your buck.